Electroless Nickel (EN) Plating on Aluminum

 Please try to locate a supplier of proprietary electroless nickel plating solutions, and they may be able to help you get started on this.

 I don't know what you mean by "composite materials" because copper, nickel, and zirconium are not composites.
 Do you perhaps mean sintered metals?
-Or do you mean you wish to apply electroless nickel that has particles (like diamond dust) in it?
-Please spend several paragraphs detailing your situation.
-Thanks.
+Please spend a couple of paragraphs detailing your situation.
+Thanks!

 February 22, 2014